 The ones growing world-changing businesses BELIEVE that they can.

 They believe that they can create a successful business.
 They believe that change is possible.
 And they believe that they – and their business – can create that change.

 They don’t listen to the naysayers.
 They don’t listen to the voice inside their mind saying ‘You can’t do it…go back to bed.’
 They don’t listen to the critics, the doom-mongers or the pessimists.

 How do you develop this unshakeable belief?
 First, get logical.
 Not believing in the possibility of change is like not believing in the air you breathe.
 Change is not only possible, it is the natural order of things.
 Second, you get really clear about the change you want to create – your big ‘WHY’ – because it will inspire you when the going gets hard and you experience setbacks.
 Third, you learn how to handle that inner voice that has you doubting yourself: your inner critic.
-If you need some help with that check out this FREE Actually Masterclass on the Inner Critic.

 MONEY IS GOOD

 Yes it is.
 To quote one of my business mentors, Fabienne Frederickson, ‘There’s nothing holy about poverty.’